-UK broadband among worst in Europe - 02/10/07
+UK broadband is reported to be amongst the worst broadband in Europe - 02/10/07

-British broadband speeds are among the slowest in Europe according to an independent think tank.
+UK broadband speeds are among the slowest in Europe according to an independent think tank.
 From the 23 European nations shown in the study, only six other countries delivered speeds lower than the UK's 2.6 Mbps.

 In comparison, top of the broadband speed table, Finland clocks an astonishing 21.7 Mbps (that's 8.3 times faster), something the UK can only dream about.
 To add injury to insult, Finnish service providers charge approximately half as much as those at home.